 Article 9 of the main body of the Agreement, Appendix 5, and the other elements of the Performance Standard.
-The BESS RT Efficiency shall be measured at the input/output meter(s) to the BESS and shall be measured in AC for an AC-coupled system and DC for a DC-coupled system.
-Among other things, and without limiting the other terms of the Agreement (including Section 9.2 of the main body of the Agreement), (i) the BESS and PV Plant must have operated and performed as designed (and must have achieved the Minimum BESS Storage Capacity and Minimum BESS Power Rating) during such Project Performance Test in order for such Project Performance Test to be considered valid for purposes of determining the BESS Storage RT Efficiency, and (ii) the BESS and PV Plant must have operated and performed as designed (and must have achieved the Minimum BESS Storage Capacity and the Minimum BESS Power Rating) during such Project Performance Test in order for such Project Performance Test to be considered valid for purposes of determining the BESS RT Efficiency Test.
+The BESS RT Efficiency shall be measured at the input/output meter(s) to the BESS and shall be measured in DC for a DC-coupled system.
+Among other things, and without limiting the other terms of the Agreement (including Section 9.2 of the main body of the Agreement), (i) the BESS and PV Plant must have operated and performed as designed (and must have achieved the Minimum BESS Storage Capacity and Minimum BESS Power Rating) during such Project Performance Test in order for such Project Performance Test to be considered valid for purposes of determining the BESS Storage RT Efficiency, and (ii) the BESS and PV Plant must have operated and performed as designed (and must have achieved the Minimum BESS Storage Capacity and the Minimum BESS Power Rating) during such Project Performance Test in order for such Project Performance Test to be considered valid for purposes of determining the BESS Storage RT Efficiency and (ii) the BESS and PV Plant must have operated and performed as designed (and must have achieved the Minimum BESS Storage Capacity and the Minimum BESS Power Rating) during such Project Performance Test in order for such Project Performance Test to be considered valid for purposes of determining the BESS RT Efficiency Test.